-These two very influential approaches to career development share some fundamental assumptions about the nature of the world and They both are reductionist in careers. philosophy, modeling people in simple terms as three-letter codes, or as a series of age and stage The reductionist nature of generalizations.
-Holland and Super's career frameworks raise concerns about oversimplification of individuals when their interpretations of self and the world carry complex relations to their career pathways.
+These two very influential approaches to career development share some fundamental assumptions about the nature of the world and careers.
+They both are reductionist in philosophy, modeling people in simple terms as three-letter codes, or as a series of age and stage The reductionist nature of generalizations.
+Holland and Super's career frameworks raise about oversimplification concerns of individuals when their interpretations of self and the world carry complex relations to their career pathways.

-Both the Holland (1997) and Super (1980) approaches assume that decision making is a rational process, that sufficient self-insight is not only achievable but necessary, and that being decided and having a plan is in all circumstances and at all times important.
-This is illustrated by the following recommendation for using Holland's approach:
+Both the Holland (1997) and Super (1980) approaches assume that decision making is a is illustrated by the following recommendation

-Students with a dominant artistic code may have problems selecting a major because of their preference for a nonrational approach to decision making ...
-Persons with diagnostic such indicators will likely need significant time for professional, individualized assistance in career problem solving and decision making.
-Students who are unsure about the discipline to pursue might benefit from a thoughtful examination of the institutional context of their educational and career options.
+Students with a dominant artistic code may have problems selecting a major because of their preference for a nonrational approach to decision making ...Persons with such diagnostic indicators will likely need significant time for professional, individualized assistance in career problem solving and decision making.
+Students who are unsure about the discipline to pursue benefit from a thoughtful might examination of the institutional context of their educational and career options.
 (Reardon & Bullock, 2004, p.119)